51 cool things to know about Super Bowl LI

 10. It looks like fans are hoping for a close, high-scoring game.
 On the Wednesday before the Super Bowl, the Patriots were favored to win by 3 points.
 The over/under for total score was 58.5.

 11. At least one star will be notably absent from the field.
-Rob Gronkowski, who you may know as that tank top guy in the Dunkin Donuts commercials, is injured and will not be playing for New England; though he will be there in spirit and also in a Tide ad.
+Tight end Rob Gronkowski, whom you may know as that tank top guy in the Dunkin' Donuts commercials, is injured and will not be playing for New England; though he will be there in spirit and also in a Tide ad.

 12. Gronkowski has the most Twitter followers (nearly 2 million) of any player on a Super Bowl team this year.